Guide for Authors

 Ref:

-Grabher, Gernot, and Jonas Konig.
-"Performing Network Theory" Reflexive Relationship Management on Social Network Sites."
-In Networked Governance, edited by Betina Hollstein, Wenzel Matiaske, and Kai-Uwe Schnapp, 121-40.
+Grabher, Gernot, and Jonas König.
+“Performing Network Theory?
+Reflexive Relationship Management on Social Network Sites.”
+In Networked Governance, edited by Betina Hollstein, Wenzel Matiaske, and Kai-Uwe Schnapp, 121–40.
 Cham: Springer, 2017.

 A paper included in the published conference proceedings can be treated like a chapter in a book.

-• Journal article: One to three authors
+• Journal article: One to two authors

 Fn: